CliMA/CalibrateEmulateSample.jl/docs/src/contributing.md

 ### The merge process

-We use [`bors`](https://bors.tech/) to manage merging PR's in the the `CalibrateEmulateSample` repo.
-If you're a collaborator and have the necessary permissions, you can type `bors try` in a comment on a PR to have integration test suite run on that PR, or `bors r+` to try and merge the code.
-Bors ensures that all integration tests for a given PR always pass before merging into `main`.
-The integration tests currently run example cases in `examples/`.
-Any breaking changes will need to also update the `examples/`, else bors will fail.
+We ensure that all unit tests across several environments, Documentation builds, and integration tests (managed by Buildkite), pass before merging any PR into `main`.
+The integration tests currently run some of our example cases in `examples/`.